Joshua Stern

 Publications

-- The T-wave peak-end to QT ratio is prolonged and minimally influenced by RR interval in Doberman Pinschers with subclinical dilated cardiomyopathy , Journal of the American Veterinary Medical Association (2025)
+- Preliminary investigation of T-wave peak-end interval and its ratio to QT interval in dogs with an echocardiographic phenotype of dilated cardiomyopathy and its possible correlation with left ventricular diameter and volume , Journal of the American Veterinary Medical Association (2026)